The childcare services provided on here are all registered with the Care Inspectorate and their information is updated regularly.

 Local authority nurseries

-These nurseries are run by local councils and provide 600 hours of free early learning education and childcare to children from the age of three until they start school.
+These nurseries are run by local councils and provide up to 1140 hours of free early learning education and childcare to children from the age of three until they start school.
 Children can start earlier, at two years old, if they fit the eligible criteria set by the Scottish Government.

 Private nurseries are run by commercial businesses and organisations.
 They provide childcare for children from around two months old to school age and opening hours are usually 8.00am to 6.00pm, Monday to Friday.